mrfoxie/mistrysiddh/content/en/talks/_index.md

 ---
-title: "Fantasy That's Not real"
+title: "Real but not Real"
 date: 2021-01-04T15:04:39+05:30
 publishDate: 2021-01-04T15:04:39+05:30
 description: "Stories that are not real but make you think it's real"
-tags:
-- story
-- stories
-- storytelling
-series:
-- Fantasy
-categories:
-- Story
-titleWrap: wrap # wrap, noWrap
+titleWrap: noWrap # wrap, noWrap
 ---